jo-m/jsonst/README.md

 # JSONST - A streaming JSON library

-A minimal JSON parsing library with the following features and design goals:
+A minimal JSON streaming parsing library with the following features and design goals:

 - Fully JSON compliant (whatever that means)
 - Suited for embedded usage